tahasiddiqui1994/note-taking-app/README.md

 # Build
 - npm run dev

-# ROCK N ROLL
+# Test
-- App is up and running
+- This repo contains the Postman collection with all the apis, import it and start using the app.